 Photo and text by Faye Bayko

 My 19-year-old son and I were standing in a lineup at a Red Deer Tim Hortons about two weeks ago when I felt his arm wrap around my neck, pulling me back against him, and a light kiss placed on the top of my head.
 It was a quick embrace but it brought a warm smile to my lips and caught the attention of an older couple standing in the parallel lineup.
-My smile brightened in silent answer to theirs.
-“Yes, he’s mine and I raised him well,” I thought.
+My smile brightened, sending a silent message: “Yes, he’s mine and I raised him well.”

-With Mother’s Day approaching, memories of moments such as the one in Timmy’s flood back and remind me of why I chose to become one and the double-edged lessons that choice brought into my life.
+With Mother’s Day approaching, memories of moments such as the one in Timmy’s flood back and remind me of why I chose to become a parent and the double-edged lessons that choice brought into my life.

-Back in 1985 I knew my life would be changed forever when I decided to become pregnant but I had no idea how different I would become because of the inclusion of this new person in my life.
+Back in 1985 I knew my life would be changed forever when I made the decision to become a parent, but I had no idea how different I would become because of the inclusion of this new person into my life.
 First off, I wasn’t prepared for a male child.
 I was convinced I was carrying a daughter and expressed that conviction at every medical appointment, ignoring the knowing, sympathetic glances of the ultrasound techs.
-(This was when ultrasound imaging was still viewed with caution, and before pre-birth photos were handed out like party favours.)
+(This was when ultrasound imaging was still viewed with caution, before prenatal photos were handed out like party favours.)

 I didn’t want a son.
-I didn’t follow sports and had no interest in freezing in various arenas around the province while encouraging my child’s participation in one of the popular Alberta blood sports.
+I didn’t follow sports and had no interest in freezing in an arena while encouraging my child’s participation in one of the popular Alberta blood sports.
 Besides, the male children of my friends always seemed so undisciplined.
 No. I was having a girl.
-She would grow up doing rhythmic gymnastics or some similarly artistic activity, we would attend cultural events such as the symphony, and we would be best friends.
+She would grow up doing rhythmic gymnastics or some similarly artistic activity.
+We would attend cultural events such as the symphony and we would be best friends.

 The first six months were tough as I adjusted to the physical demands of having a baby and the emotional impact of not having a girl.
-I found it hard to walk by baby girl sections of department stores and I tried not to stare longingly at bows and ribbons.
-But, as I watched my son’s personality emerge I began to realize that I had the child I’d always dreamed of, it had just decided to come in a male package.
+I found it hard to walk by the baby-girl section of department stores, and I tried not to stare longingly at bows and ribbons.
+However, as I watched my son’s personality emerge I began to realize I had the child I’d always dreamed of.
+It had just come in a male package.

 As we traveled through the next 18 years together he helped me learn who I was.
 He was a mirror of my weaknesses and my strengths, helping me correct the former and build on the latter.

-And, it was because he was a male that he was able to show me what the role of mother meant to a gender that could never be one.
+And it was because he was a male that he was able to show me what the role of mother meant to a gender who could never be one.

-And through him I revisited my relationship with my mother.
-I was able to see the challenges and choices she faced while raising me and my siblings, and I was able to find a way to reconnect with her through the shared experience of being proud to be a mom.
+Through him I revisited my relationship with my mother, and I was able to recognize the challenges she had faced while raising me.
+I was also able to reconnect with her through the shared experience of being proud to be a mom.